AlbertoRoper/AlbertoRoper.github.io/_posts/2025-11-12-contributing-to-projects.md

 git rebase upstream/main
 ```

 If there are no conflicts, this will automatically update your local copy with the public repo.

+{: .box-warning}
+**Warning**: To avoid any conflicts, do not create a README.md file in your empty repo, just keep it empty!

 If there are conflicts in some of the files, you will see a CONFLICT error.
 To fix the conflicts, go to each file and fix the conflicts by modifying the file

 {: .box-note}
 **Note:** Make sure you get rid of all >>> and """ in the files while resolving the conflicts.